An Autumn War by Daniel Abraham

 Links

-This is the link to the Goodreads page of Path of Daggers by Robert Jordan.
+This is the link to the Goodreads page of Knife of Dreams by Robert Jordan.

 This is the link to my review of Crown of Swords by Robert Jordan.
 When Rand forces the hand of one of the Forsaken, will the Forsaken defeat him or will he earn a Crown of Swords?